 Where deer are feeding on pasture or winter crops, night shooting with the use of a spotlight is often effective (private land only).

 If you plan a hunt, call in for a free permit and the most up-to-date conditions for your trip.
 If you are hunting in an area with kiwi, weka or blue ducks, leave the dog at home or get it trained to avoid these birds.

 Deer can be excluded from areas using deer fencing.

 All operations require monitoring.
 Learn more about monitoring.

 Faecal Pellet Index (FPI)

 This is a method for estimating the abundance of deer.
 It is based on counts of faecal pellets along randomly placed transects.
 It involves counting deer pellets in small circles along a large number of short lines positioned randomly in the block.

 View the Protocol for estimating changes in the relative abundance of deer in New Zealand forests using the Faecal Pellet Index (PDF, 800K) which explains the methods further.

-If you live in Northland and see a wild deer, call DOC’s infoline and let us know.
+If you live in the Northland and Auckland regions and see a wild deer, call DOC’s infoline and let us know.

 ||+64 9 470 3300